Specialty: Travel Photography

 Left: February 2017 Travel + Leisure cover // Right: Photo by Katherine Wolkoff for Travel + Leisure

-In addition to national travel magazines, there are regional magazines like Sunset, which focuses on American Western lifestyle.
+In addition to national travel magazines, there are regional magazines like Sunset, which focuses on the American Western lifestyle.
 Concentrating on 15 Western states in the USA, Sunset showcases travel destinations, home & gardens, and recipes that embody the dream of living in the West – where the sunset moments are flawless.
-The travel portion of Sunset focuses on a few sub-genres including camping, culinary travel, destination guides, outdoor adventures and the Sunset Travel Awards.
+The travel portion of Sunset focuses on a few sub-genres including camping, culinary travel, destination guides, outdoor adventures, and the Sunset Travel Awards.
 Photographs in the magazine tend to cover these sub-genres with saturated colors and dynamic light, and their portraits emit warm glowing personalities, just like a beautiful sunset.

 Photographic spread in Sunset Magazine by Erin Kunkel

 In addition to publications, we’ve got our eye on brands and agencies specializing in travel photography as well.
 Stylistically and conceptually these ads vary significantly.
 However, we’ve noticed, as in our definition, that these brands and agencies repeatedly depict these accommodations in an upbeat way.